sjstretton/screwed/README.md

 - To read the latest version of the whole book go to: [Book (PDF)](https://github.com/sjstretton/taxheaven/blob/master/000-TaxHeaven.pdf)

 # Overview of Book
+This is some pieces of text that don't fully fit together but form the basis of the introductory chapter.
+The presentation (next section below) is a bit more structured.

 ## Audience